-As at 31 December 2022, the company's current liabilities exceeded current assets by €2,439,130 (2021: €4,376,739).
-The directors take cognisance of the significant part of the company's purchases that are made through a related party forming part of Mizzi Organisation, with the objective that the company acts as the sole customer facing entity for the Organisation's beverage activities.
-As a result of this arrangement, the company's trade and other payables as at 31 December 2022 include significant amounts due from this related party forming part of Mizzi Organisation (Note 13).
+As at 31 December 2023, the company's current liabilities exceeded current assets by \in 3,080,955 (2022: \in 2,439,130).
+The directors take cognisance of the significant part of the company's purchases that are effected through a related party forming part of Mizzi Organisation, with the objective that the company acts as the sole customer facing entity for the Organisation's beverage activities.
+As a result of this arrangement, the company's trade and other payables as at 31 December 2023 include significant amounts due to this related party forming part of Mizzi Organisation (Note 13).
 This related party has undertaken not to request repayments of amounts due until alternative financing is available.
 On the basis of these considerations, the directors have a reasonable expectation, at the time of approving these financial statements, that the company has adequate financial resources to continue in operational existence for the foreseeable future and that the company will continue to manage its net current liability position effectively within the context of a normalised liquidity management stance.

-Furthermore, the Boards of Directors of the companies constituting the Mizzi Organisation are comfortable with the state and performance of each company forming part of the Organisation.
-The refinancing exercises made in 2016 and 2021 have given the Organisation a fixed exposure when it comes to borrowing costs.
-This has created a hedge which will last for the next five years, thus overcoming the threats of a rising interest rate scenario, which is currently being experienced both locally and overseas.
-Mizzi Organisation has over the years adopted highest levels of corporate governance and financial discipline which adds a layer of comfort on the Organisation's servicing obligations.
-Over the years, Mizzi Organisation Limited has taken a treasury role within the Group which helps control and monitor the Group's overall loan exposure.
-During the pandemic, the directors adopted an approach of carrying out only essential capital expenditure and even though the pandemic is over, the Board kept on exercising these cautious principles.
-The directors have also taken cognisance of the solid capital base and the diversity of the Organisation's business lines in assessing the projected viability of the business model of the companies within the Organisation.
+Furthermore, the Boards of Directors of GSD Marketing Limited and of the companies constituting the Mizzi Organisation are comfortable with the financial position and performance of the companies forming part of the Group.
+The refinancing exercises effected in prior years have given the Group a fixed exposure when it comes to a significant portion of borrowing costs.
+This has created a hedge which will last for a number of years, thus limiting the effects of the high interest rate scenario, which is currently being experienced both locally and overseas.
+Mizzi Organisation has over the years adopted highest levels of financial discipline which adds a layer of comfort on the Group's servicing obligations.
+Over the years, Mizzi Organisation Limited (a related party) has taken a treasury role within the Group which helps control and monitor the Group's overall loan exposure.
+During the pandemic, the directors had adopted an approach of carrying out only essential capital expenditure and post-pandemic, the Board kept on exercising these cautious principles.
+The directors have also taken cognisance of the solid capital base and the diversity of the Organisation's business model of the companies within the Organisation.
 The directors consider the Organisation and all Mizzi Organisation companies to be a going concern.
 Hence the going concern assumption in the preparation of these financial statements is considered appropriate and there are no material uncertainties which may cast significant doubt about the ability of the Organisation and its companies to continue operating as a going concern.